Rejection in Contract Law: Everything You Need to Know

 Counteroffers mean that you are rejecting the original offer and then making a new offer.
 Essentially, making a counteroffer results in a role reversal, with the original offeror now becoming the offeree.
 It is common for counteroffers to be made during real estate transactions.

 If you need help with rejection in contract law, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.